H. Struve Hensel: Biography

-In 1954, Senator Joseph McCarthy said Hensel "masterminded" the U.S. Army's list of charges against McCarthy and his investigators." in order to stop McCarthy's investigation of allegations into Hensel's private business dealings while in government service, specifically that Hensel, while working in procurement for the U.S. Navy during World War II, improperly aided in the formation of a company to supply private shipping companies.
+In 1954, Senator Joseph McCarthy said Hensel "masterminded" the U.S. Army's list of charges against McCarthy and his investigators in order to stop McCarthy's investigation of allegations into Hensel's private business dealings while in government service; specifically, allegations that Hensel, while working in procurement for the U.S. Navy during World War II, improperly aided in the formation of a company to supply private shipping companies.
 Hensel called these accusations "barefaced lies."
 McCarthy did not present testimony about Hensel before the Senate Permanent Subcommittee on Investigations and refused to withdraw his charges, claiming that President Eisenhower's orders on secrecy made it impossible to present his case.
 The President's order prohibited public discussion of "confidential discussions within the executive branch.
 Hensel was not allowed to testify since no charges against him were presented to the subcommittee.
 Over the objections of the subcommittee's three Democrats, its four Republicans voted to dismiss the misconduct charges on May 26.
 Joseph Welch, special counsel for the U.S. Army in its dispute with McCarthy, called the action "a stab in the heart."

 In June, journalists reported that McCarthy had told other senators in May that he had assumed that Hensel was behind the Army's charges against him because his name appeared on the letter of transmittal when the Army sent its response to the committee, but by May 17 he was uncertain of Hensel's role.

 Hensel swore an affidavit on June 16, 1954, denying McCarthy's charges, sent it to the subcommittee's chairman, Senator Karl Mundt, and made it public.